 Minimalism is more than decluttering and simplifying alone.
-While those are important parts of the minimalist journey, truly embracing minimalism involves shifting the way you think to a minimalist mindset.
+While those are important parts of the minimalist journey, truly embracing minimalism involves shifting the way you think about many different aspects of your life as well.
+All of which leads you to adopt and shift to a minimalist mindset.

 My Own Minimalist Mindset Shift